hkoivisto/MechaCar_Statistical_Analysis/README.md

 A multiple linear regression can be developed to evaluate various versions of the MechaCar and its competitors.
 The following vehicle data will be needed: cost, safety rating, and annual sales.
 Annual sales will be considered the dependent variable, and cost and safety rating will both be indepedent variables.

 This will determine if the metrics selected contribute to change in the number of sales.
-If the linear regression model has a slop of zero, we can not reject the null hypothesis, and will assume that cost and safety rating do not significantly impact vehicle sales.
-If the model does not have a slope of zero and has a p-value below our threshold of significance, the coeffiecients for each of the independent variables will indicate the degree to which each meteric impacts sales.
+If the linear regression model has a slope of zero, we can not reject the null hypothesis, and will assume that cost and safety rating do not significantly impact vehicle sales.
+If the model does not have a slope of zero and has a p-value below our threshold of significance, the coeffiecients for each of the independent variables will indicate the degree to which each metric impacts sales.